magenta-aps/mox/README.rst

     sudo apt-get install python-docutils

+If you're reading this on Github, you're probably seeing the HTML rendering.

 Getting started
 ===============

 Configuration
 -------------

 The file ``db/config.sh`` contains configuration for the database, such as which username/password to use to connect to the database, and which database name to use.

 To setup the database to send notifications to an AMQP message exchange, the database must know how to connect to the AMQP server.
 The defaults assume you have a local AMQP server and use the guest user.
 However, these can be changed in ``db/config.sh`` prior to performing installation.

 The file ``oio_rest/oio_rest/settings.py`` contains configuration for the generation of the database structure and the REST API.
 Set the DATABASE, DB_USER and DB_PASSWORD settings according to what you have chosen in ``db/config.sh``.

 The FILE_UPLOAD_FOLDER setting allows you to change where the database stores its files (used for storing the contents of binary files in the Dokument hierarchy).
 The default is i``/var/mox``, and this is automatically created by the install script.

 There are some other settings that can be changed, and there should be comments describing their purpose, or they are described in another section of this document.

 Installing
 ----------